Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 Another benefit of cloud hosting is scalability.

-If you require more resources, you can easily rent more servers or resources.
+You can easily rent more dedicated servers or resources if you require more resources.

 Most of the time you only pay for what you use.